valiot/pygqlc/README.md

   }
 }
 ```

 ### Post timeout:

 You can set a post timeout to avoid an inactive process.

 Use `gql.setPostTimeout(seconds)`, or directly in the environment `gql.addEnvironment(post_timeout=seconds)`.
 Default port_timeout is 60 seconds

 ### Websocket timeout:

 You can set a websocket timeout to keep subscriptions alive.

 Use `gql.setTimeoutWebsocket(seconds)`, or directly in the environment `gql.addEnvironment(timeoutWebsocket=seconds)`.
 Default timeoutWebsocket is 60 seconds

 ### for mantainers:

 deploy using:
-`python setup.py sdist bdist_wheel && python -m twine upload dist/* --skip-existing # UPLOAD TO PYPI`
+`poetry version <patch | minor | major>`
+then:
+`poetry publish --build -r valiot # build and PUBLISH TO PRIVATE VALIOTs PYPI`
+or:
+`poetry publish -r valiot`
+(if you already built the package)

+and don't forget to keep the `CHANGELOG.md` updated!